Dishonour Cheques | Cheque Dishonour

 3. To file complaint under section 420 for cheating under the Pakistan Penal Code

 In case a person has filed suits for recovery, he is not precluded from filing a complaint under section 138 of the Negotiable Instruments Act and section 420 of the Pakistan Penal Code.
 Both remedies may be simultaneously possible.
-A civil suit cannot debars the criminal prosecution.
+A civil suit cannot debar the criminal prosecution in a cheque dishonour case in Pakistan.

 FILING OF A COMPLAINT